RSNA/s4s-fhir-broker/README.md

 ![s4s-1](./readmeImgs/s4s-1.png?raw=true)

-2. Select Vendor: SMART
+2. Select Vendor: SMART-EHR-STU3
 3. Click on "Show more options"

 ![s4s-1](./readmeImgs/s4s-2.png?raw=true)

 4. Next to "Tags", click on "None"
-5. then click on "patient-demographics"
+5. then click on "patient-documents"

 ![s4s-1](./readmeImgs/s4s-3.png?raw=true)

 6. Click on the "Run tests" button.
 7. A "Tests complete!" dialog will display; click on its "x" to dismiss it.
-8. On the right panel, click on "Feature: Patient demographics".
+8. On the right panel, click on "Feature: Patient documents".
 A "Method URL" table with one row should appear.

 ![s4s-1](./readmeImgs/s4s-4.png?raw=true)